jsommers/cbook/tutorial.rst

  * ``<sourcefiles>`` comes last, and can be one or more ``.c`` files containing C source code.

+.. sidebar:: a.out is the default executable file name produced by clang

+   If you do not supply an output executable name using the ``-o`` flag, :command:`clang` will create a file named ``a.out``.
+Which is very, very weird, right?
+There is, of course, a history behind this file name [#f3]_.

 For example, with the "hello, someone" example above, we might compile and run the program as follows::

     $ clang -g -Wall -std=c99 -o hello hello.c